 2010- "Biodiversity: theoretical and practical dimensions", "Basic Concepts in Evolution" Dep. of Environmental Science, Tel-Hai College, Israel, Undergraduate courses

 2014- “Philosophy of Science for Social Workers”, graduate courses, Dep. of Social Work”, Tel-Hai College, Israel

 2015- “Critical Theories of Education”, graduate students, "Philosophy of Education", Dep. of Education, undergraduate studies, Tel-Hai College,

-2001 "The Bar Hillel prize" awarded by The Hebrew University of Jerusalem, Israel for a single M.A. student in the Philosophy Program
+2001 "The Bar Hillel prize" awarded by The Hebrew University of Jerusalem, Israel for a single M.A. student in the History and Philosophy of Science Program

 2004 "The Bloomfield Prize" – awarded by The Hebrew University of Jerusalem, for the number one Ph.D. prize in the Humanities and the Social Sciences, Israel

 2007 "Honorable Mention of Excellence", for Post-Doctoral Researchers at the University of California at Davis, CA USA

 2009- "Teacher of Distinction" awarded five times by Tel Hai College, Israel

 2018 - "Higher Education Prize" for a young faculty member, awarded by the National Israeli Council for Higher Education.

 - Shavit, A. One for All?
 Facts and Values in the Debate over the Evolution of Altruism" (Jerusalem: Magnes Press, 2008.
 In Hebrew).